Billxzliu/Billxzliu.github.io/index.md

 📢📢 <font style="background: yellow"><strong> I'm looking for a RA/Ph.D position in Robotics and Machine Vision, please drop me an email if you are interested in my research.</strong></font>

 ## Research Interests 🔥
-  - Robotics Vision
+  - Robotics Grasping Tasks
   - 3D Reconstruction
-  - Machine Learning
+  - Machine Vision

   My research focus on deploying machine vision algorithm in robotics and solving problems in industry.